 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.

 Write a heroic poem about the Angels of Mons.
-Start by writing the story down.
+Start by writing the story down in sentences and paragraphs.
 Then remove the unnecessary words.
 Use a thesaurus to choose the perfect words.
 Arrange the poem into stanzas and make it rhyme if you like.

 This is a photo of the Royal Fusiliers right before the Battle of Mons.
 They faced the heaviest fighting and were the first to earn the Victoria Cross in WWI.
 Find out what the Victoria Cross is.
 What are some similar awards around the world?